colinbeales/FunctionsWorkshop2018/docs/Lab5-Securing.md

 Compose the final URL by appending ```?code=``` with your default function key included at the end.
 Try to execute the function again.

+Instead of the ```code``` querystring parameter you can also add an HTTP header called ```x-functions-key``` and pass the key in here.
+Use Postman or the VSCode REST Client to apply this header and execute the function again.

 ## <a name="2"></a>2.
 Using social identity authentication providers

 Since a Function App is running as a Azure Web App we can leverage all capabilities of a Web App for our solution.
 In this next part you will configure your Function App to use authentication from social identity providers.